austinyun/blog/posts/arch-linux-guide.md

 Author: Austin Yun
 Date: 2012-06-25

+I've spent enough time recently installing and configuring a brand new [Arch Linux](http://www.archlinux.org) system to be my development environment that I decided I might as well make a blog post of it.

 ###Install Arch Linux
 Install Arch Linux.
 Getting a base system shouldn't be too hard, and there's guides available.
 The only thing I recommend is that you set up your partitions